Transgression (album): Reception

-The album was met with mixed to negative reviews from both critics and fans.
-Many have cited the downpoint of the album being the poor production and in contrast to the band's previous albums.
-Additionally, while other albums had a more clean and industrial styled sound, Transgression has a more raw and less polished production style with most of the industrial elements being less prominent in the albums mix or removed completely.
+The album was met with mildly positive reviews from critics, but was met with mixed to negative reviews from fans.
+Many have cited the low point of the album being the poor production and in contrast to the band's previous albums.
+Additionally, while other albums had a more clean and industrial styled sound, Transgression has a more raw and less polished production style.
 Guitarist Christian Olde Wolbers has stated that, in previous records, the band would usually work closely with the producer, while this time they had a producer "do everything".
 This resulted in a mix and sound that Christian was not happy with.
 He also described how he had to walk out of the studio because he wasn't pleased with his guitar sound.

 Wolbers stated that the band was disappointed with the album due to its hurried finish due to demands from the band's label.
 This also accounts for the cover songs.
 Had the band had more time to finish the record, more tracks would have been included, and the album overall would have sounded better.
-18 songs were recorded during the Transgression sessions, with five that have yet to be released.
+Eighteen songs were recorded during the Transgression sessions, with five that have yet to be released.
 Two of them are "Ammunition" and a cover of Godflesh's "Anthem".

 In 2013, Christian Olde Wolbers via his Facebook page revealed more details regarding writing\recording Transgression and Archetype:

 We had some really heavy shit on Transgression that never made it to the album because Burt didn't wanna sing on fast blast beat songs.
 We had over 20 songs.
 Burt picked the songs he wanted to write too.
 I helped create and helped write at least 60% of the vocal hooks and melodies on Archetype.
 I held his hand during the writing and demo process.
 I wrote the verse in "Cyberwaste", chorus melodies in Archetype, etc...
 Only "Bonescraper" was done on the spot in the studio.
 On Transgression I wasn't allowed to interfere with Burt's writing process.
 It was Burt and Toby.
 When I heard the first takes I cringed and thought it was demo stage to still find the melodies etc. They told me it was a done deal and to stay out of it.
 Transgression, I am NOT proud of at all.
 It's crap.
 I produced Archetype.
 Burt produced Transgression with Toby Wright.
 That is the truth.

 In 2016, Metal Hammer named Transgression as Fear Factory's worst album.